38 Stupid Things about

 11. Or, for that matter, the Monk's Tardis, the Master's Tardis, the Rani's Tardis, the space/time teleporting bowler-hatted Time Lord seen in “Terror of the Autons”...

-12. Between Mawdryn's ship and the Gallifrey scenes of “Arc of Infinity”, we're getting far too many alien civilisations which look like the foyers of 1980s hotels.
+12. Between Mawdryn's ship and the Gallifrey scenes of “Arc of Infinity”, we're getting far too many alien civilisations whose architecture resembles the foyers of 1980s-style hotels.

 13. “It's more like the Queen Mary than a spaceship”, observes Tegan, and Nyssa refrains from saying, “please remember, I'm from an Impressionist-influenced alien civilisation light-years and centuries distant from yours, what the hell is this Queen Mary of whom you speak?”